TCU visits Dickinson and No. 2 Kansas - WTOP News

 Lawrence, Kansas; Saturday, 2 p.m.
 EST

-BOTTOM LINE: No. 2 Kansas hosts the TCU Horned Frogs after Hunter Dickinson scored 22 points in Kansas’ 86-67 win over the Wichita State Shockers.
+BOTTOM LINE: No. 2 Kansas takes on the TCU Horned Frogs after Hunter Dickinson scored 22 points in Kansas’ 86-67 victory against the Wichita State Shockers.

-The Jayhawks are 7-0 in home games.
-Kansas ranks second in college basketball with 21.5 assists per game led by Dajuan Harris averaging 6.8.
+The Jayhawks are 7-0 on their home court.
+Kansas is eighth in the Big 12 in rebounding with 38.9 rebounds.
+Dickinson leads the Jayhawks with 12.5 boards.

-The Horned Frogs are 2-0 on the road.
-TCU leads college basketball with 25.1 fast break points per game.
+The Horned Frogs are 2-0 in road games.
+TCU is fourth in the Big 12 scoring 85.8 points per game and is shooting 49.9%.

-Kansas averages 79.6 points, 13.1 more per game than the 66.5 TCU gives up.
-TCU averages 5.8 made 3-pointers per game this season, 1.9 fewer made shots on average than the 7.7 per game Kansas gives up.
+Kansas’ average of 6.8 made 3-pointers per game this season is only 0.6 more made shots on average than the 6.2 per game TCU allows.
+TCU averages 20.5 more points per game (85.8) than Kansas gives up (65.3).

 LAST 10 GAMES: Jayhawks: 9-1, averaging 74.8 points, 37.9 rebounds, 19.9 assists, 8.2 steals and 4.4 blocks per game while shooting 48.2% from the field.
 Their opponents have averaged 64.8 points per game.